Taraxa-project/taraxa-node/documentation/README.md

 Private and public keys are used by all other taraxa tools for signing and verifying transactions, etc.

+* to create a private key run `generate_private_key`, keep the printed key safe
+* to find out your public key give your private key to `print_key_info`

 ## Signatures

 Programs [sign_message](sign_message.md) and [verify_message](verify_message.md)
 can be used to sign messages with a private key and to verify message signatures with corresponding public key.

+* to sign a message run `sign_message` and give it your private key and the message
+* to verify a signature run `verify_message` and give it the message and the public key, which is obtained from private key with `print_key_info`

 ## Creating transactions and votes